 How to Get Midjourney

 The Midjourney multiverse opened up beta testing in July of 2022.
-Before this, you had to have an invite to get onto the platform.
-With this expanding access, everyone can try out this new world of AI art generation.
+Before, you had to have an invite to get onto the platform.
+With expanded access, everyone can try out this new world of AI art generation.

-The MJ bot runs through the Discord server.
+The Midjourney bot runs through the Discord server.
 Open Discord in your browser to use the program.
-Or you can download the app on your smartphone.
-Follow the steps to create an account.
+Or download the desktop or smartphone app onto your laptop, computer, or phone.

-When you return to the Discord app, you should now have an MJ icon in the left-hand column.
-It is white with a boat icon.
+When you return to the Discord app, you should now have a Midjourney icon in the left-hand column.
+It is white with a Boat icon.

 That’s it!
 You are in!
 Time to have some fun.